alecsavvy/leafitAPI/README.md

     cd (pathto)/leafitAPI

     leafitAPI user$ python3 api.py
+     * Running on http://xxx.xxx.x.x:5000/ (Press CTRL+C to quit)
+     * Restarting with stat

+     * Debugger is active!
+     * Debugger pin code: 234-359-317

+You can access each plants info at http:// xxx.xxx.x.x:5000/(id), where id is a specific int given to every plant.
+This is accessible from any browser on the same network and in this specific case, a mobile app.
 #api.py
 This is where the api is built and the other two files are run from.
 I have yet to put some authentication into it.